‘Diana In Her Own Words’ Explores The ‘People’s Princess’ In Her Own Words, At A Very Difficult Time

 There is, currently, no shortage of Princess Diana documentaries airing on various cable networks — mostly in honor of her death anniversary — but none of them have, to date, been told by her in her own voice.
-That will all change, however, when Diana In Her Own Words premieres on the National Geographic Channel on Monday, August 14.
+That will all change, however, when Diana: In Her Own Words premieres on the National Geographic Channel on Monday, August 14.

 In a press release, Executive Producer and Peabody Award-winning, Emmy Award-nominated documentary filmmaker and journalist Tom Jennings took the opportunity to have the late Princess of Wales tell her story the way she wanted to tell it.
-In Diana In Her Own Words, Jennings took a rare, never-before-heard recording from 1991, where the Princess was at the height of stress and media scrutiny.
+In Diana: In Her Own Words, Jennings took a rare, never-before-heard recording from 1991, where the Princess was at the height of stress and media scrutiny.

 “In vivid detail, Princess Diana reflects upon the full story of her life, depicting her circumstances in 1991.
 She candidly takes viewers from her unhappy childhood to her awkward introduction to HRH Prince of Wales when she was just 16 years old, and the dramatic tale of a young girl thrust upon the world’s stage.
 Hounded by the press and embraced by a nation captivated by the ‘fairy-tale’ romance, she was completely unprepared for the fame that engulfed her.”